 Biography: April Twenhafel is a Licensed Marriage and Family Therapist with a Masters of Science Degree from Fuller Theological Seminary.
 April works with clients on a variety of issues including anxiety, depression, trauma, abuse, spiritual direction, and identity development.
 She is also a certified Prepare/Enrich Counselor for premarital therapy.
 April offers short-term and long-term therapy for children, adolescents, couples, families and adult individuals.
 April has had tremendous success in helping individuals work through painful experiences that rob them of the joy of their lives.
 April’s approach to therapy is very relational.
 The therapeutic approach often focuses on the early significant relationships on the ongoing emotional development of the individual.
 She also assists families in developing more effective problem-solving strategies and explores how each member of the family impacts and is impacted by other family members.

 Biography: Dr. Audrey Milburn is a Licensed Marriage and Family Therapist who received her masters and doctoral degrees in Clinical Psychology with Marital and Family Therapy specialization from The Chicago School of Professional Psychology.
 Audrey enjoys working with premarital couples, marriages, adolescents, missionaries, individuals in ministry, young adults, and parents.
 She is certified in Prepare and Enrich and The Couple Checkup, comprehensive assessment tools used in both premarital and marriage therapy.
 Audrey is bilingual in English and Kinyarwanda.
-She spent 21 years overseas and understand cross-cultural issues.
+She spent 21 years overseas and understands cross-cultural issues.
 Areas of experience and interest are depression, anxiety, acculturation issues, burnout, grief, early childhood, attachment, and family of origin issues, relationship issues, emotional regulation, and adjustment difficulties.

 Biography: Carolyn received her master of arts degree in marriage family and child counseling from Pepperdine University.
 She is actively involved in her church and is part of their lay counseling training team teaching on anxiety and phobic disorders.
 Carolyn is a senior staff therapist and individual supervisor.
 She has advanced training in EMDR used in trauma recovery.

-Biography: Corynne Keirnes is a Marriage and Family Therapist Intern with a master’s degree from Fuller Theological Seminary.
-She enjoys working with college students, individuals, and couples as they work through emotional and relational struggles.
+Biography: Corynne Keirnes is a Licensed Marriage and Family Therapist with a master’s degree from Fuller Theological Seminary.
+She enjoys working with teens, college students, individuals, and couples as they work through emotional and relational struggles.
 Corynne is experienced in the areas of anxiety, depression, and marital and family distress.
 She is a certified Prepare and Enrich Facilitator and enjoys working with both engaged and married couples as they face challenges in relationship.

 Biography: Donna holds a Master of Science in Clinical Psychology from Vanguard University and is a Licensed Marriage and Family Therapist.
 Drawing from her training and life experiences, she is passionate about working with individuals, couples, and families experiencing relationship challenges, career and life transitions, anxiety, depression, and spiritual concerns.
-Special areas of focus include infidelity, grief/loss, and chronic illness.
+Special areas of focus include panic and obsessive-compulsive disorders, infidelity, grief/loss, and chronic illness.
 Donna has completed specialized training in EMDR therapy and Somatic therapy for treating stress, trauma, and PTSD.
 She is also certified to use the PREPARE-ENRICH curriculum with pre-marital and married couples.

 Donna has been actively involved in lay counseling and leading small groups through her church for many years.
 She also has over 20 years experience working in the corporate realm, where she focused on developing team environments for facilitating interpersonal collaboration and growth.
 She holds advanced degrees in bioscience and business, and she continues to consult as an executive coach to individuals and businesses.